noway/nzcp-circom/README.md

 ZK proof of [NZ COVID Pass](https://github.com/minhealthnz/nzcovidpass-spec) identity written in [Circom](https://github.com/iden3/circom).

-This circuit allows users to prove that they are a holder of the NZ COVID Pass without revealing their identity.
+This circuit allows to prove that a unique identity is part of an NZ COVID Pass without revealing that identity.

 ## How it works